nitheesh-pothireddy/My-projects/GIBots - Multilabel Classification - README.md

 Folder Structure:
 - datasets: Contains the input data files (`train.csv`, `test.csv`, `trainLabels.csv`).
 They are present in the 'GIBots - Multilabel Classification files' branch of my repository for reference.
-- code: Contains the Python scripts for preprocessing data and implementing multilabel classification (`multilabel_classification.py`).
+- python notebook: contains code for the multilabel classification problem.
 - output: Will be shown below as images of the output.
 - README.md: Provides an overview of the repository and instructions for running the code.